The world's largest species of penguin!

-Emperor Penguin Anatomy and Appearance
+Anatomy and Appearance

-Emperor Penguin Distribution and Habitat
+Distribution and Habitat

-Emperor Penguin Behaviour and Lifestyle
+Behavior and Lifestyle

-Emperor Penguin Reproduction and Life Cycles
+Reproduction and Life Cycles

-Emperor Penguins breed every year in the winter months which are the coldest, darkest and most hostile months of the Antarctic year.
+Emperor Penguins breed every year in the winter months which are the coldest, darkest, and most hostile months of the Antarctic year.
 They begin arriving in their breeding colonies that can be many miles from the ocean between March and April and once having found their mate, the females lay a single egg from May to June.
-The egg is quickly transferred to the male who rests it on his feet to stop it from touching the frozen ground, and covers it with a warm brood pouch that keeps the egg warm.
+The egg is quickly transferred to the male who rests it on his feet to stop it from touching the frozen ground and covers it with a warm brood pouch that keeps the egg warm.
 Female Emperor Penguins then leave for the open ocean where they forage for food for two whole months, leaving the males to look after the eggs during the winter months.
-Temperatures can reach -60 degrees centigrade and with winds of up to 100 mph the male Emperor Penguins huddle together for warmth, alternating between the outskirts and the middle to ensure all members of the colony get to keep warm.
+Temperatures can reach -60 degrees centigrade and with winds of up to 100 mph, the male Emperor Penguins huddle together for warmth, alternating between the outskirts and the middle to ensure all members of the colony get to keep warm.
 The eggs hatch after 70 days in the spring which coincides with the return of the females who feed the young and keep them warm using their brood pouch on their tummies, while the males head off to find food.
-Once having eaten, the males return to help care for the chick which grows rapidly and has developed it's adult feathers by December when the ice is melting and the ocean is then closer to the breeding grounds.
+Once having eaten, the males return to help care for the chick which grows rapidly and has developed its adult feathers by December when the ice is melting and the ocean is then closer to the breeding grounds.

 Diet and Prey

-Emperor Penguin Predators and Threats
+Predators and Threats

 Emperor Penguins are preyed upon by a number of large, marine carnivores but their exact predators do vary between geographic locations.
 However, despite inhabiting the most southerly and hostile land mass on the planet, Emperor Penguin chicks are still vulnerable and are preyed upon by the enormous Southern Giant Petrel which is an animal that is thought to be responsible for more than 30% of deaths in Emperor Penguin chicks.
-Adult Emperor Penguins are preyed upon by Leopard Seals and Killer Whales, Whales, both of which also take young Emperor Penguins that are only just learning how to swim.
-Emperor Penguins are also threatened by the decreasing amount of pack ice which is caused by global warming and are sometimes also caught in the nets of large, commercial fishing vessels.
+Adult Emperor Penguins are preyed upon by Leopard Seals and Killer Whales, both of which also take young Emperor Penguins that are only just learning how to swim.
+Emperor Penguins are also threatened by the decreasing amount of pack ice which is caused by global warming and is sometimes also caught in the nets of large, commercial fishing vessels.

-Emperor Penguin Interesting Facts and Features
+Interesting Facts and Features

 When arriving back at their breeding grounds after having been feeding in the ocean for the past few months, male and female partners find one another using different vocal calls.
 It is thought that the frequency differs between them to make it easier for them to locate one another.
-The same also applies with parents and chicks when reuniting after a fishing trip.
+The same also applies to parents and chicks when reuniting after a fishing trip.
 Despite the fact that Emperor Penguin chicks grow remarkably quickly, they are not able to accompany their parents into the water until between November and December and instead gather together with other chicks in small groups to keep warm.
 They are not just faced with a long walk out to the open ocean until the ice melts further, but they must also wait until they have developed their adult feathers which are dense and oily to keep the young Emperor Penguin both warm and waterproof.

-Emperor Penguin Relationship with Humans
+Relationship with Humans

 Ever since explorers first started really venturing into the very south of the Southern Ocean and onto the Antarctic continent, they have been fascinated by penguins.
 In the early 20th century, scientists widely believed that Emperor Penguins were some kind of evolutionary “missing link” and although this theory has dissolved somewhat since then, they are still thought to have evolved from some of the first and most primitive bird species on the planet.
 Emperor Penguins have been increasingly studied as improved technology has enabled more and more people to visit them in their natural habitat.
 They have also been hunted and eaten by people in the past.